veyselserifoglu/fastapi-oauth-lazy-registration/README.md

 ```

 * Access the application by navigating to [http://localhost:8000](http://localhost:8000) in your browser.

+## Roadmap
+Future developments for the FastAPI FakeNews Application include:

+* OAuth Authorization (Not Only Authentication): Implementing OAuth authorization to allow more granular control over what users can do within the application, beyond just authenticating their identity.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE file](/LICENSE) for details.